waste water

 Higher and foundation tiers

 The average single person in the UK uses 149 litres of water per day with an average household using 349 litres per day.
 This includes the water used for such things as showers, baths, toilets and for appliances such as washing machines and dishwashers.
 All this waste water must be treated before it is discharged back into rivers.
-The diagram below gives an outlines of how the waste water from homes and industry is treated to make it clean enough to be feed back into a river.
+The diagram and the steps listed below gives an outlines of how the waste water from homes and industry is treated to make it clean enough to be feed back into local rivers.

 Waste water treatment flow chart.